-When a committee of five, consisting of Benjamin Franklin, John Adams, Roger Sherman, Robert Livingston, and Thomas Jefferson, drafted the Declaration of Independence 240 years ago they didn’t merely pen a list of grievances against the British monarch and establish the rationale for American Independence.
-They drafted the most foundational governing document of modern history establishing the very essence of the relationship between man and government, the purpose of government, the contours of fundamental rights, and the source of those rights.
+When a committee of five, consisting of Benjamin Franklin, John Adams, Roger Sherman, Robert Livingston, and Thomas Jefferson, drafted the Declaration of Independence 240 years ago, they didn’t merely pen a list of grievances against the British monarch and establish the rationale for American independence.
+They drafted the most foundational governing document of modern history, establishing the very essence of the relationship between man and government, the purpose of government, the contours of fundamental rights, and the source of those rights.

 It is perhaps for this reason why we celebrate July 4, the day the official document was approved, rather than July 2, the day the Continental Congress actually declared independence.
-We are not only celebrating our national independence day but our God-given rights as an individual and a society, as expressed in this extraordinary document.
-As Calvin Coolidge observed in his speech commemorating the 150th Anniversary of the Declaration, “It was not because it was proposed to establish a new nation, but because it was proposed to establish a nation on new principles, that July 4, 1776, has come to be regarded as one of the greatest days in history.”
+We are not only celebrating our national independence day but our God-given rights as individuals and as a society, as expressed in this extraordinary document.
+As Calvin Coolidge observed in his speech commemorating the 150th anniversary of the Declaration, “It was not because it was proposed to establish a new nation, but because it was proposed to establish a nation on new principles, that July 4, 1776, has come to be regarded as one of the greatest days in history.”

 While our Founders knew their independence was tenuous at best, none of them could have envisioned that their handiwork would someday be countermanded, not by the usurpation of a monarch, but by a society that collectively and cumulatively used that very document to promote the most antithetical values to the liberties they sought to preserve.
 They could never have envisioned a society that would use their own words to promote ideals that violate the most immutable self-evident truths of natural law and the will of nature’s God.

-The Declaration is so Much more than an Expression of Independence
+The Declaration is so much more than an expression of independence

 In just 201 words of the preamble, Jefferson and his colleagues established six inviolate principles on the morality of a just governing system: